IsotopeC/msAI/README.md

 # msAI
-Tools for creating AI models from mass spectrometry data
+Tools for creating AI models for mass spectrometry data